-Respiratory conditions such as Asthma and Bronchitis restrict the airways influencing chronic inflammation and a gradual weakening of the immune system.
+Respiratory conditions lead to chronic inflammation and a gradual weakening of the immune system.
 Here we delve deeper into the causative factors of both conditions and how herbs can help.

 Asthma is a chronic inflammation of the bronchial tubes (airways) that causes swelling and narrowing (constriction) of the airways.

 Asthma affects approximately 5 million people in the UK.
 It can arise at any age, but approximately 50% of asthmatics will start to develop symptoms before the age of 10.
-Asthma is often more common in boys as opposed to girls as boys have smaller airways.
-1 in every 11 children will develop asthma and it is classed as the most common chronic condition in the UK.
-In the UK alone, there are over 5 million people receiving treatment for this condition. (asthma.org.uk)
+1 in every 11 children will develop asthma and it is classed as the most common chronic condition in the UK (asthma.org.uk).

 The inner lining of the airways, or ‘bronchial tubes’ is known as the bronchial mucosa.
-In the bronchial mucosa there are:
+This includes:

 Asthma causes a narrowing of the airways, which interferes with the normal movement of air in and out of the lungs.
 Asthma involves only the bronchial tubes and does not affect the air sacs or the lung tissue.
 The narrowing that occurs in asthma is caused by three major factors;